Godhart/hass-lights-control/README.md

 > TODO: make sure that automation for groups update works

-> TODO: support turn_on/turn_off/toggle/set_level so LightsControl can be used as light proxy
+> TODO: support turn_on/turn_off/toggle/set_level so LightsControl can be used as light domain proxy

-> TODO: resolve overlapping time ranges
+> TODO: resolve overlapping time ranges (at this moment it's resolved for on/off states only)

-> TODO: support lights tinting. can be combined with brightness?
+> TODO: support lights tinting

 > TODO: support ANDing sensor conditions